-An article in Radiant Health Magazine reported that not less than 75% of Nigerian women use skin bleaching creams or products.
+An article in Radiant Health Magazine said that at least 75% of Nigerian women use creams or other products to make their skin lighter.

-A study published in the West African Journal of Medicine showed that the use of skin bleaching creams had gained wide acceptance.
-It is practised by both male and female genders in Nigeria, particularly in Lagos State.
+A study published in the West African Journal of Medicine showed that the use of skin-bleaching creams had gained wide acceptance.
+It is practiced by both male and female genders in Nigeria, particularly in Lagos State.

 Photo source: Shutterstock

-Four hundred and fifty traders were selected for this study, and the result showed a 77.3% prevalence of use of skin bleaching creams.
-Females made up 72.4% of skin bleaching product users, while males made up the remaining 27.6%.
+Four hundred and fifty traders were selected for this study, and the result showed a 77.3% prevalence of the use of skin-bleaching creams.
+Females made up 72.4% of skin-bleaching product users, while males made up the remaining 27.6%.

 Hydroquinone-based products sell well for women in Africa.
-A 2016 report by The New York Times showed that about 70% of West African women use skin bleaching or lightening creams.
+A 2016 report by the New York Times showed that about 70% of West African women use skin bleaching or lightning creams.

 Nowadays, mercury-based products and cortico-steroids are also widely used in skin bleaching.

-The women are hopeful that they will evade the side effects of skin bleaching, which includes skin cancer, kidney failure, hyperpigmentation and even birth defects in babies, while reaping the supposed good side, which is 'light skin'.
+The women are hopeful that they will evade the side effects of skin bleaching, which include skin cancer, kidney failure, hyperpigmentation, and even birth defects in babies, while reaping the supposed good side, which is 'light skin'.

-An article published on The Conversation, calls this habitual act "the bleaching syndrome".
+An article published in The Conversation calls this habitual act "the bleaching syndrome".
 The article highlights three main components of the bleaching syndrome:

 - The psychological aspect (involves self-rejection of dark skin)

-- Sociological aspect (influences behaviour of the society)
+- Sociological aspect (influences behavior of the society)

 - Physiological aspect (altering other parts of the body to fit in with the dominant group)

-Cultural interventions need to be implemented to improve behavioral change among Black people or people of colour.
+Cultural interventions need to be implemented to improve behavioral change among Black people or people of color.

-Pregnant women also use bleaching pills for their unborn babies
+Pregnant people also use bleaching pills for their unborn babies

-An article published on Blavity said, "pregnant women in Ghana are now taking skin bleaching pills for their unborn babies, and that's a problem".
+An article published on Blavity reported that some pregnant people don't wait until the baby is born before trying to make cosmetic changes.
+"Pregnant women in Ghana are now taking skin bleaching pills for their unborn babies, and that's a problem," the article reported.

-Ghana's Food and Drugs Authority (FDA) had issued a warning to pregnant women who were taking skin bleaching pills during pregnancy in a bid to lighten the skin of their babies.
+Ghana's Food and Drugs Authority (FDA) issued a warning to pregnant women who were taking skin-bleaching pills during pregnancy to lighten their babies' skin.

-According to the FDA, using skin bleaching glutathione pills has become a growing trend amongst pregnant women.
+According to the FDA, using skin-bleaching glutathione pills has become a growing trend among pregnant women.

-It is evident that ads throughout Africa promote lighter skin; hence mothers do not want their babies to lose out on what it seems the society finds appealing.
+Evidently, ads throughout Africa promote lighter skin; hence, mothers do not want their babies to miss out on what it seems society finds appealing.

 There is no safe or approved pill capable of lightening a baby's skin inside the womb.